Welcome to the eighth edition of Help Me Understand.

 — Help me understand why some are comparing Jeff Petry to Ethan Bear or Caleb Jones.
 They aren’t similar players.
 Petry is 6’3″, very mobile, deceptively physical and was a pending UFA when he was traded.
 Edmonton should have at the very least offered him a contract.
 No debate.
 However, the draft picks they got in the trade were used to acquire Cam Talbot and Jones.
 So the deal, years later, wasn’t horrible.
 It would have been much smarter to re-sign Petry, but the deal wasn’t crippling.

 If the point is to say don’t rush to judgement on young players I would agree.
 However, Bear will never be Petry, nor will Jones.
 They aren’t as big, don’t skate as well nor are they as physical.
 Bear is a proven NHL player, and at worst will be a #5 on a competitive team, and could play top-four minutes, while Jones is still finding his way to being a regular.
 I don’t think Edmonton has any plans, today, to deal Bear.
+But that could change depending on who they sign.
 Jones isn’t as established, and I think his ceiling on a competitive team is likely a third pairing defender.
 But that isn’t guaranteed just yet.
 Right now a more realistic comparison for Jones might be Martin Marincin at this stage of his career.

 Marincin was promoted by some for being a solid player based on his possession numbers.
 That never panned out.
 He was good on paper, but not on the ice.
 Many who were correct on Petry, were equally incorrect on Marincin, but they don’t mention the latter very often.